O Armatolos: Poem

-With this words, Parlichev, describes the mother of Cosmas, and her appearance.
-As she is more that eagerly awaiting her sons return from battle.
-During the entire second song the author describes the waiting of Cosmas' mother Neda and the message that she receives of her sons decease.
+With these words, Parlichev describes the mother of Cosmas and her appearance.
+As she is more than eagerly awaiting her son's return from battle.
+During the entire second song, the author describes the waiting of Cosmas' mother Neda and the message that she receives of her son's death.
 In the third part of the poem it is seen how the enemy rebels bring the body of Cosmas into his home village through these words: